 “Skin purging is a reaction that is triggered by active ingredients,” says Cauchi.
 “Generally when you start a new treatment or product that encourages skin cell turnover.”

-Basically what happens during a purge is that your skin cell turnover speeds up very quickly.
-This results in the skin shedding faster than you’re used to and brings any congestion lurking right up to the surface.
+What happens during a purge is that your skin cell turnover speeds up very quickly.
+This results in the skin shedding faster than you’re used to, and this brings any lurking congestion to the surface.

-Retinoids, benzoyl peroxides, and exfoliants (AHAs, BHAs, PHAs) are the kinds of ingredients that can cause a skin purge, however a purge can’t always be blamed on just one single product or treatment.
-Cauchi notes that often going too hard too soon with an entirely new routine your skin wasn’t ready for is also a common cause of skin purging.
+Retinoids, benzoyl peroxides, and exfoliants (AHAs, BHAs, PHAs) are the key ingredients that can cause a skin purge, however a purge can’t always be blamed on just one single product or treatment.
+Cauchi notes that often going too hard too soon with an entirely new routine your skin wasn’t ready for, is also a common cause of The Purge.

 The congestion you experience while your skin is purging should just look like pustules or whiteheads, says Cauchi.

-Another way to spot a purge is based on how long they lurk on your face.
-“How long skin purging lasts honestly depends on the person, their skin and the products they’re using,” explains Cauchi, noting that generally speaking anywhere between two and six weeks is expected.
+Another way to spot a purge is based on how long they hang about.
+“How long skin purging lasts honestly depends on the person, their skin, and the products they’re using,” explains Cauchi, noting that anywhere between two and six weeks is expected.

 Closed comedones - which will appear as small bumps on the skin - may also add some time onto the healing process as well.
 Which makes patience and a trustworthy exfoliant total essentials.